 What is Inflation?

 Inflation is the rise of prices of all goods and services over time.
-In other way, it is a continues rise in general price level in economy.
-More precisely, inflation is a persistent and appreciable rise in general level of prices.
-Every price rise is not inflation, for it to be the inflation there must be a minimum rate at which price level must rise and minimum time period over which the price rise must continue.
+In another way, it is a continuous rise in the general price level in an economy.
+More precisely, inflation is a persistent and appreciable rise in the general level of prices.
+Every price rise is not inflation, for it to be inflation there must be a minimum rate at which the price level must rise and a minimum period over which the price rise must continue.

-When the prices of goods and services raise, it lowers the purchasing power of money and hurts the individuals and households.
+When the prices of goods and services rise, it lowers the purchasing power of money and hurts individuals and households.
 There is also a time when the prices of all goods and services continually decline, then this situation is deflation.

 What is Underlying Inflation?

-Underlying inflation refers to the inflation that would have under normal economic conditions.
-It excludes the items having large price changes, or items highly volatile prices.
+Underlying inflation refers to the inflation that would be under normal economic conditions.
+It excludes items having large price changes, or items with highly volatile prices.
 The large swing in price may have come from supply disruption, infrequent changes in tax regulation, and other disturbances.

 Causes of Inflation

 There are so many causes of inflation.
-Some classifies causes as internal vs external causes, while other demand-pull vs cost-push.
-In addition, there are plenty of theoretical explanations of causes of inflation.
+Some classify causes as internal vs external causes, while others demand-pull vs cost-push.
+In addition, there are plenty of theoretical explanations of the causes of inflation.
 If you want to know more, please read this article 7 most important theories of inflation.

 The importance of measuring inflation includes –

-- To measure the direct impact of price rise on life of citizens as the measure of cost of living.
+- To measure the direct impact of price rise on the life of citizens as the measure of the cost of living.

-- To formulate monetary policy that target price stability, whose measurement is provided by inflation.
+- To formulate monetary policy that targets price stability, whose measurement is provided by inflation.

 How is Inflation Measured?